MondayHealth/provider-import/README.md

 # Install
 ## System requirements
 You must have python3.6 installed.
 Do this with homebrew.
+Install `Postgres10+` and `postgis` using homebrew.
+Before doing anything, make sure you can connect to postgres localy and that you do `CREATE EXTENSION postgis` followed by `CREATE EXTENSION postgis_topology`.

 ## virtualenv
 It is highly recommended to use a virtual environment (venv) which you can read